jessegmeyerlab/proteomics-tutorial/manuscript.md

 "Shotgun proteomics" or "bottom-up proteomics" is the prevailing strategy, in which proteins are hydrolyzed into peptides that are analyzed by mass spectrometry.
 Proteomics studies can be applied to diverse studies ranging from simple protein identification to studies of proteoforms, protein-protein interactions, protein structural alterations, absolute and relative protein quantification, post-translational modifications, and protein stability.
 To enable this range of different experiments, there are diverse strategies for proteome analysis.
-The nuances of how proteomic workflows differ may be difficult to understand for new practitioners.
+The nuances of how proteomic workflows differ may be challenging to understand for new practitioners.
-Here, we provide a comprehensive tutorial of different proteomics methods.
+Here, we provide a comprehensive overview of different proteomics methods from biochemistry basics and protein extraction to biological interpretation and orthogonal validation.
-Our tutorial covers all necessary steps starting from protein extraction and ending with biological interpretation.
-We expect that this work will serve as a basic resource for new practitioners of the field of shotgun or bottom-up proteomics.
+We expect this work to serve as a basic resource for new practitioners in the field of shotgun or bottom-up proteomics.

 ## Introduction {.page_break_before}